cevruz/portfolio/README.md

 - Education sections include bullet lists in both languages; use the language toggle to verify.
 - Mobile: open hamburger menu in landscape and ensure it scrolls smoothly; body scroll is locked while menu is open.

-If you want, I can add a short changelog file (`CHANGELOG.md`) and tidy the translations into separate JSON files.